 This quirky little town and its friendly people are often missed by visitors to Patagonia, who either travel to Torres del Paine for the famous O Trek, or head straight for Villa O’Higgins for Argentina crossing to climb Mount Fitzroy.

-To help make sure you don’t make the same mistake, here’s 5 reasons not to skip Puerto Tranquilo!
+To help make sure you don’t make the same mistake, here are 5 reasons not to skip Puerto Tranquilo!

 1. Capillas de Marmol

 These stunning marble caves, carved by the wind and the water over thousands of years are like stepping into another world.
 The variety of patterns and colours in the naturally smoothed marble seem to dance in the light reflected from the crystal blue-turquoise water.
 In the winter, when the lake drops, you can walk around inside the caves.
 One couple loved them so much, they had their wedding inside the caves themselves!

 1 ½ hour boat trip – 8,000 Pesos p/p (Call Anselmo Soto – Carrera Tours)